Overview

 Day 8

-Sintra, Cape Roca & Cascais guided excursion
+Sintra, Cape Roca, and Cascais guided excursion

 Fado evening